Joshua-1248/Xemu-Cheat-Engine-And-Trainer-/README.md

   deliberately when unifying — do not let a merge decide silently.
 - **`vt` at `engine_core` is assigned and never read** (was line 8516 in the monolith).
 Left in place so it does not muddy a pure-move diff.
+- **`clear_asm_journal` has a statement before its docstring**, so the string is not a docstring at all and simply evaluates to nothing.
+Harmless, but it will confuse whoever reads it next.

 The larger unification — one shared core behind both front-ends, removing the three drifted parallel implementations of process attach, page translation, and